-This all depends on the waiting period according to your policy.
+When you can unlock your long-term care benefits depends on the waiting period according to your policy.
 To be considered for coverage you will also have to make a claim to the insurance company.
 You will need to provide all required documentation required by the policy.

 Make sure to ask these questions: